format_list_bulleted Topic Overview

 The Veterinary Service Center (VSC) at Stanford University provides live laboratory animals and care for approved studies.
 The purchase of animals is managed through AnimalTrax.
 It provides real-time validation of protocols and PTA accounts as well as online views of monthly invoices.
 Only the VSC may order animals; charges are allocated via a monthly charge.

-Chemicals and Controlled Substances
+Chemicals and controlled substances

 Radioactive